 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor to help you let go of a friend both practically and emotionally.
+Speak to an accredited and experienced therapist to help you let go of a friend both practically and emotionally.
 Simply click here to connect with one via BetterHelp.com.